problemfighter/pf-flask-rest/readme.md

 Problem Fighter Flask Representational State Transfer (PF-Flask-REST) library is build for rapid API development & Monolithic application development.
 It has useful class and methods which allow developer to build set of CRUD API end points within 5 minutes.
 Automatic Data validation, Data processing, & Data CRUD with Database.
-Let’s see what is waiting for us.
+Let's see what is waiting for us.